microsoft/ODBC-Specification/ODBC 4.0.md

 If *json-format-clause* is specified, *type* must be a string or binary type.

 Single question marks within the native command not within single-quotation marks are interpreted as parameter markers.
 In order to pass an unquoted question mark as part of the native syntax, the application must double the question mark.
 The driver will convert unquoted doubled question marks to single question marks when evaluating the native command.

+Quotation marks within the native syntax must be doubled.
+The driver replaces double quotations marks within the native syntax with single quotation marks.
+A single quotation mark terminates the native command text.

 Drivers advertise support for this escape clause through the new `SQL_NATIVE_ESCAPE_CLAUSE` *InfoType* whose value is the character string “`Y`” if the escape clause is supported; “`N`” otherwise.